jiazhao97/jiazhao97.github.io/_pages/about.md

 </p>

 <p style="text-align: justify">
-My research focuses on developing novel statistical learning and artificial intelligence (AI) methods to address fundamental challenges in data science, with an emphasis on large-scale biomedical data.
-We develop AI-driven, statistically principled, and computationally efficient approaches for analyzing single-cell, spatial omics, and genetic data.
-By bridging methodological innovation with biomedical applications, our research aims to create reliable computational frameworks that advance scientific discovery and deepen our understanding of health and disease.
+My research focuses on developing novel statistical machine learning and artificial intelligence (AI) methods to address fundamental challenges in data science, with an emphasis on biomedical applications.
+We develop AI-driven, statistically principled, and computationally efficient algorithms for analyzing complex high-dimensional data arising from diverse modalities, including single-cell, spatial omics, and genetic data.
+By integrating mathematical modeling, statistical inference, and computational innovation, our research aims to build reliable computational methods that advance scientific discovery and deepen our understanding of health and disease.
 </p>

 We are actively looking for motivated students and postdoctoral researchers to join our group.
 If you are interested in our research, please send your CV to me by email.

 This is [my Homepage at SJTU Website](https://www.math.sjtu.edu.cn/Default/teachershow/tags/MDAwMDAwMDAwMLJ4fpeGpKF2).
 You can download a copy of my CV [here](/files/cv.Jia.Zhao.20260716.pdf).